Alice Anderson Public Art Project

 When 22-year-old Alice Anderson set up her all-female mechanics business in Kew in 1919 she was blazing a trail through a man’s world.
 The first Australian woman to run a garage, she offered repairs, vehicle sales and driving lessons, and employed only women as mechanics and chauffeurs.

-A group of dedicated locals have formed The Alice Anderson Memorial Project Association and are fundraising to erect a full-size bronze statue of Alice in Petrie Square, near her original garage.
-We’re working with the community association by providing the site for the statue, along with $60,000 for landscaping and $40,000 towards the statue artwork.
+A group of dedicated locals have formed the Alice Anderson Memorial Project Association (AAMPA).
+They are now fundraising to build a life-sized bronze statue of Alice in Petrie Square in Kew, near her original garage.

-We acknowledge and thank the Alice Anderson Memorial Project Association for their work championing the project and raising community awareness of Alice Anderson as an important local figure, and the Anderson family representatives for their support and endorsement.
+We acknowledge and thank the AAMPA for their work championing the project and raising community awareness of Alice Anderson as an important local figure.
+We also thank the Anderson family representatives for their support and endorsement.

-We support community efforts to achieve the $120,000 fundraising goal to create this meaningful public artwork in Boroondara.
-To make a tax deductible donation to the community fundraising campaign, visit Artist Project: Alice Anderson Public Art Project in Kew
+To make a tax deductible donation to the community fundraising campaign, visit Artist Project: Alice Anderson Public Art Project in Kew.

 To find out more, visit the Alice Anderson Memorial Project.

 Alice Elizabeth Foley Anderson (1897–1926) was a pioneering Australian mechanic, entrepreneur and adventurer who broke barriers for women in the early 20th century.
-Raised on the outskirts of Melbourne, Alice obtained her driver’s licence at age 18 and began conducting countryside tours in a Hupmobile luxury tourer, showcasing her independence and mechanical aptitude.
+Raised on the outskirts of Melbourne, Alice obtained her driver’s licence at age 18 and began conducting countryside tours in a Hupmobile luxury tourer, showcasing her independence and mechanical skills.

-In 1919, at just 22 years old and without financial backing from family or a spouse, Alice established Alice Anderson’s Motor Service, Australia’s first motor garage operated entirely by women.
 Located at 88 Cotham Road Kew, now part of Trinity Grammar School, the garage became a hub of innovation and empowerment.
 Her team, affectionately known as the ‘Garage Girls’, performed a wide range of services including tyre changes, engine repairs, car washing, driving instruction and guided tours.
 The garage also offered mechanical classes tailored to women drivers, promoting technical education and self-sufficiency.

 Artwork location